 As a conducting liquid moves through a static magnetic field, electric currents are generated.
 This, in turn, leads to ohmic heating such as Joule dissipation.
 As the thermal energy of the fluid rises, there is a corresponding filament in its kinetic energy, and so the fluid decelerates.
 This results in a suppression of the motion of liquid jets.
 According to P. A. Davidson's approximation (1999), the Eqn.
-(2.42) shows the energy decay with respect to time depending on the magnetic damping time constant, where $\tau = \rho/\sigma B^2$ .
-This implication is that the filaments decelerates on a time scale of $\tau$ .
+(2.42) shows the energy decay with respect to time depending on the magnetic damping time constant, where $\tau = \rho/\sigma B^2$.
+The implication is that the filaments decelerates on a time scale of τ .
 Fig. 2.3 (a) shows the decay of the normalized energy of flow in magnetic fields with respect to time due to the magnetic damping.
 Higher magnetic field dissipates energy faster.
 Fig. 2.3 (b) shows the integral calculation of energy with respect to time.
-Thus, it represents the total energy of flow by the certain time.